 Improved Bids and Proposals

 Capturing, tracking, and managing marketing requirements and customer requirements is a benefit of value chain management.
-More accurate estimates of marketing and customer requirements enable the most accurate cost estimates in the phases of design, plan, procurement, production, and post-sale service.
+More accurate estimates of marketing and customer needs enable the most accurate cost estimates in the phases of design, plan, procurement, production, and post-sale service.
 And the best part is there’s complete traceability in these estimates.

 Better Product Planning, Research, and Development

 Coordination is key.
 Developing a cross-functional game plan with your team is a cornerstone of good value chain management.
 This coordinated effort to planning, creating, delivering, and servicing products based on overall performance, cost reduction, and product quality allows you to properly plan and implement multiple projects while at the same time better manage resource allocation, scheduling, costs, and deliverables as efficiently as possible.
-Long story short: a cross-functional, coordinated, team effort as a part of your value chain management strategy will maximize your business processes.
+Long story short: a cross-functional, coordinated, team effort as a part of your value chain management strategy will maximize your business processes and minimize disruption.

 Measurable, repeatable business processes to more effectively manage master data on your product, guarantee consumer expectations and alternative commitments are met.
 These standardized processes are a crucial aspect of value chain management.
 Automation could play a key role here.
 Because they are standard, repeatable, and ideally reliable - these processes contribute to minimizing operational inefficiencies and waste which only paves the way to increase margins.

 Inbound logistics and outbound logistics are major functions of the value chain.
 Synchronizing all your internal teams and processes to your surrounding supply chain ensures anything external is managed and meets all necessary requirements (performance, quality, schedule, cost) while simultaneously avoiding waste, excesses of inventory, and any design or developmental flaws.